-First complete the steps for your pool kit assembly up to the liner installation step.
+First, complete the steps for your pool kit assembly up to the liner installation step.
 You may need to install some of the top rails for stability of the pool wall, especially on a windy day.
 Next use the plastic coping strips to hold the overlap liner in place.
 The JBD liner has the plastic coping strip made into the liner so you will skip the next step of these instructions for a JBD liner.
-Use this link for the UBD liner instructions.
+For detailed Unibead liner instructions, click here.

 For flat bottom pools and up to 5' deep in the middle pools, measure 6" to 12" of liner to overlap the top of the pool wall.
 Cutting a piece of coping works great for measuring the liner evenly around the pool.
 For 6' deep on one side pools, the liner will overlap more on the shallow end of the pool than on the deeper end of the pool.